 Player eligibility for Tour Championship at Gray's Crossing - Players must play in a minimum of one regular season event to be eligible to play in the Tour Championship at Gray's Crossing.

 Start of Play – A player is responsible for being at the assigned tee promptly to begin play on time.
 A player should arrive at assigned tee ten minutes prior to the player’s starting time in order to receive all information.
+This means ON the first tee, not just on the practice green.
 Players will not be called to assigned tees.
 If a player arrives late, but within five minutes after the assigned starting time, the penalty for failure to start on time will be two strokes at the first hole, instead of disqualification.
-Once a group has hit their second shot on the first hole, and a late players hasn't teed off yet, the late player is disqualified.
+Once a group has hit their second shot on the first hole, and a late players hasn't teed off yet, the late player is disqualified and does NOT get to play.

-Spectators and parents REMEMBER advice given by anyone other than the players caddy is against the Rules of Golf and an immediate 2-stroke penalty.
+Spectators and parents REMEMBER advice given by anyone other than the players caddy is against the Rules of Golf and and would result in a 2-stroke penalty for the competitor.

 Players and caddies must adhere to the following dress code: only acceptable golf attire is permitted.
 Players are prohibited from wearing shoes with metal spikes, short shorts, swimwear, and denim of any kind, t-shirts or tank tops.
 Boys must wear a collared shirt.
 Hats will be worn forward.
 Players and caddies without appropriate attire will not be permitted to participate.